bids-standard/bids-starter-kit-wiki/BIDS-Apps-Help.md

 You can release BIDS Apps using your own or your lab's account.
 However, if you want to be added to the BIDS docker hub, please message Chris Gorgolewski to have a repo created for you.

 If you base your code on https://github.com/BIDS-Apps/example deployment on docker hub will happen automatically via circleci

+## Testing Data

+For both lightweight and full datasets to test your BIDS App, choose from one of these [example datasets](https://github.com/INCF/BIDS-Starter-Kit/wiki/Dataset-Examples)